 This historic property is located in Saint-André-du-Bois, (60 km south of Bordeaux) and was purchased from previous owners in 2002.
 The name was changed to Argadens to honor the noble family who owned the estate in the thirteenth century.
 Since then, there has been a great deal of investment with restructuring vineyards and improving cellars.
 This is all in an effort to improve quality and better express the property’s terroir.
 Produced in low quantities, this is a blend of Sauvignon Blanc, Semillon and Muscadelle.
 There is a lovely balance between freshness, fruit and floral aromas.
-The whites from this part of the world are extrodinary and often overlooked.
+The whites from this part of the world are extraordinary and often overlooked.
 Try pairing this wine with roast chicken (using citrus flavourings).
-It will also pair will with white fish and soft cheeses.
+It will also pair well with white fish and soft cheeses.